Kris-Sekula/NABU/RS422Alternative/Readme.md

 KiCad PCB desing in the hardware folder

-It works! ... well it worked fine with the first version of the Nabu software, but now something has changed... so this adapter only works with the alternative "monitor" that I tested ... see my YouTube video.
+It works! ... well it "worked"...fine with the first version of the Nabu software, but now something has changed... so this adapter only works with the alternative "monitor" that I tested ... see my YouTube video.
 ![NABU-Online](https://github.com/Kris-Sekula/NABU/blob/main/RS422Alternative/NABU_online.jpg)
 Detailed Diagram
 ![USB-serial-Adapter](https://github.com/Kris-Sekula/NABU/blob/main/RS422Alternative/USB_interface.png)